MultisampledNight/nyandere/doc/arch.typ

 ==== Digit semantics

-Based on their indexed, one-indexed, for GTIN-14
+Based on their indices.
+Starting from 1,
+for GTIN-14:

 / ${1}$: Indicator
   - ${0}$ Item itself without packaging